sudsali/DSA_and_SQL/README.md

-# DSA
+# DSA and SQL Questions
-Collection of LeetCode questions I solved to ace the coding interview!
+Collection of LeetCode questions I have solved!

 # Array